knpwrs/connect-static-transform/README.md

 `transform`

 This option should be a function which may operate asynchronously.
 Three arguments are passed to `transform`.
 The first argument is the path to the file which was opened.
 The second argument is the data from the file which was opened.
 The third argument is a callback to which the transformed data should be passed.
 If the argument to the callback is `false` or otherwise untruthy then the next middleware in the Connect application is invoked.
+The callback function also accepts a second parameter of headers to use in the response -- it is highly recommended (but not required) that this argument is set (see example usage above).

 ### Optional options